 It is estimated that almost 500,000 people a year will experience a pressure or bed sore, often during hospital stays on during recovery from an illness or injury .

 In many cases, an underlying health condition makes movement difficult or requires extensive bed rest.
 The NHS estimates around 1 in 20 people admitted to hospital with a sudden illness will develop a pressure sore.

-Pressure sores typically develop as a result of pressure on one part of the body for an extended period of time.
+Pressure sores typically develop as a result of pressure on one part of the for an extended period of time.
 Also referred to as ulcers or bed sores, they can develop into very serious and painful wounds, vulnerable to infection.